Aśvaka

 Aśvaka) (Note: Also known in various sources as Āśvakāyana, Āśvāyana, Assakenoi, Aspasioi, and Aspasii, as well as several other Prakrit, Latin and Greek variants.) were an ancient people from Gandhara, in the present-day Pakistan and Afghanistan.
 The region in which they lived was also called Aśvaka.

 Etymology

 The Sanskrit term aśva, Prakrit assa and Avestan aspa means horse.
 The name Aśvaka/Aśvakan or Assaka is derived from the Sanskrit Aśva or Prakrit Assa and it denotes someone connected with the horses, hence a horseman, or a cavalryman.
 The Asvakas were especially engaged in the occupation of breeding, raising and training war horses, as also in providing expert cavalry services.
-The name of the Aśvakan or Assakan is believed by some scholars to have been preserved in that of the modern Pashtun, with the name Afghan being derived from Asvakan.
+Some scholars believe that the term the term "Afghan" may be related to Aśvakan or Assakan.

 Ethnology

 In the Major Rock Edicts of Ashoka, Asvakas are described as Gandhāras (Gandharians) who are recorded separately from Kambojas.
 Ancient Greek historians who documented the exploits of Alexander the Great refer to Aspasioi or Assakenoi (Ἀσσακηνοί) kin among his opponents.
 The historian R. C. Majumdar considers these words to be corruptions of Asvaka.
 It is possible that the corruption of the names occurred due to regional differences in pronunciation.
 Rama Shankar Tripathi thinks it possible that the Assakenoi were either allied to or a branch of the Aspasioi.
 The Greeks recorded the two groups as inhabiting different areas, with the Aspasioi in either the Alishang or Kunar Valley (or Kunar Province) and the Assakenoi in the Swat Valley.